ginforu/ginforu.github.io/content/authors/admin/_index.md

     icon: ''
     summary: ''

-  - title: Successful Participant (Top 55%) in the Mathematical Contest I n Modeling
+  - title: Successful Participant (Top 55%) in the Mathematical Contest In Modeling
     url: ''
     date: '2023-02-16'
     awarder: he Consortium for Mathematics and Its Applications